Contrasting Pineapple Energy (PEGY) & Its Rivals

 |$11.90 million

-Pineapple Energy’s competitors have higher revenue and earnings than Pineapple Energy.
-Pineapple Energy is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+Pineapple Energy’s rivals have higher revenue and earnings than Pineapple Energy.
+Pineapple Energy is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

+This table compares Pineapple Energy and its rivals’ net margins, return on equity and return on assets.

 Summary

-Pineapple Energy competitors beat Pineapple Energy on 8 of the 13 factors compared.
+Pineapple Energy rivals beat Pineapple Energy on 8 of the 13 factors compared.

 Pineapple Energy, Inc. focuses on creating a national solar, storage, and energy services company.
 The company’s vision is to power the energy transition through the grassroots growth of solar electricity paired with battery storage.
 Its portfolio of brands, Hawaii Energy Connection, E-Gear, Sungevity, and Horizon Solar Power, offers homeowners and small businesses an end-to-end product offering spanning solar, battery storage, and grid services.
 The company is headquartered in Minnetonka, MN.